dalisoft/airlight/packages/airlight/packages/lint-staged/README.md

 ## Peer dependencies

+For working properly, you may need any of these dependencies.

 For more information about each dependencies, click to dependecy link to learn about configs, features and how they work

 - [eslint](http://eslint.org)